bytedance/coconut_cvpr2024/tutorials/kmaxdeeplab_panoptic/README.md

 5. Merge the object365 json files to COCONut-B json files using the 'merged.py' script.
 Then it is ready to be used.

+### Explore COCONut-val
+1. Similar to COCONut-Large, images need to be downloaded from Ojbects365, we provide a [link](https://drive.google.com/file/d/1-wzLtddJucBVBJ67ailLrfMNmLGFag4i/view?usp=sharing) to download the selected val set images.
+Link the image to COCO val2017.
+2. Download the panoptic masks from [huggingface](https://huggingface.co/datasets/xdeng77/coconut_val.
+Link the panoptic masks to COCO panoptci_val2017.
+3. Then merge the downloaded COCONut-val and relabeled COCO-val jsons using ```merged.py```.

 ### Model zoo

 <table class="tg">